ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    RFC Editor: Please remove this section before publication.

+Andrews, et al.            Expires 9 July 2022                  [Page 7]

+Internet-Draft      DNS Referral Glue Is Not Optional       January 2022

    This section lists substantial changes to the document as it is being worked on.

    From -01 to -02:

    *  Clarified that "servers" means "authoritative servers".

-Andrews, et al.            Expires 9 July 2022                  [Page 7]

-Internet-DrafGlue In DNS Referral Responses Is Not Optional January 2022

    *  Clarified that "available glue" means "all available glue".